garyhlai/garys-notebook-gatsby/src/pages/2020-07-06_1/index.md

 # re.sub(pattern, repl, string) —> pattern.sub(repl, string)
 # original syntax -> with re.compile object pattern
+# this function will find the pattern in the string and substitute it with repl

 >>> pat = re.compile("y") # pat is the pattern object
 >>> rep = pat.sub("a","xyz")